 Executive Director

 Education Alternatives was founded in 1999 to provide academic and therapeutic services to children experiencing emotional and behavioral difficulties.
 The agency’s first school year began with nine employees and thirteen children.
-Today, Education Alternatives employs over 150 teachers and facilitators and provides multi-faceted educational, therapeutic, vocational, and case management services to hundreds of children each year.
-Education Alternatives serves more than 400 children each year that are enrolled in our programs by over 80 school districts in Northeast Ohio.

 Gerald Swartz